phvietan/Make-Us-Great-Again/README.md

-This repo contains my solutions for Cryptography Challenges.
+This repo contains my solutions for Cryptographic Challenges.